Canadian-Geospatial-Platform/CGP_METADATA_API/README.md

 1. If one is not yet created, create a connection to your level 2 metadata database.
 2. If one is not yet created, create a database in glue to store your tables.
-3. create and run a crawler for each level 2 table that you wish to query with athena.
+3. Create and run an etl job to bring your data from the database to s3.
+If your database schema has changed and you are reusing an old etl, make shure to edit your script to add the new mappings.
-4. Create and an etl job using the schemas generated on step 3.
-As a data target, choose s3 as your data store, parquet as the format and point to the desired storage location
+4. create and run a crawler against the data added to s3. you will need one crawler for each level 2 table that you wish to import and query with athena.
 5. Your data should be updated.
 You can put jobs on a timer to automate this process.